bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/roboter/Roboter.md

 ## Interlock

-When you fill [Interlock Parameter](../../../configuration/robots/Interlock).
-Will be generated block call with assigned position to robots.
+After filling in the [Interlock Parameter](../../../configuration/robots/Interlock) field.
+A block call will be generated with the position assigned to the robots.

 ![img](../../../../assets/docs/generation/programBlocks/roboter/Interlock.jpg)

 In network comment is generated list of robot with index.

 :::note
-Generator also work with external interlocks betwen plcs.
+Generator also work with external interlocks between plcs.
 :::

 ---